Stopping Rules for Monte Carlo Methods: A Review

-Given the broad significance of Monte Carlo methods, the present article aims to deliver a comprehensive and contemporary review of fundamental concepts and emerging developments in sequential stopping rules, with a deliberate emphasis on their application to standard and mildly generalized Monte Carlo techniques, while exploring core assumptions, numerical algorithms, convergence behavior, and the practical trade-offs involved in implementation.
+Given the broad significance of Monte Carlo methods, the present article aims to deliver \textcolor{black}{an up-to-date review} of fundamental concepts and emerging developments in sequential stopping rules, with a deliberate emphasis on their application to Monte Carlo methods for estimating an unknown expectation (including binomial proportions), where the empirical mean serves as the canonical estimator.
+In particular, we focus primarily on the standard setting of independent and identically distributed (iid) sampling, while also considering certain extensions beyond the iid framework, referred to here as lightly generalized Monte Carlo methods, such as those involving martingale difference sequences, mixing processes, and quasi-Monte Carlo.
+Throughout, we explore the underlying assumptions, numerical algorithms, convergence behavior, and practical trade-offs involved in implementation.

 Drawing from a wide array of references, this review article is designed to provide a structured overview to highlight recent advancements, categorize various approaches, provide comparisons, and guide future research, particularly at the intersection of sequential stopping rules and related areas of research.